Computing MSc module details

 Digital Commerce – 30 credits

-In addition to gaining greater knowledge and skills regarding digital commerce, students will enhance their general academic and employability skills in aspects such as critical thinking, analysis, reasoning, and interpretation.
+You will gain greater knowledge and skills regarding digital commerce and enhance your general academic and employability skills in aspects such as critical thinking, analysis, reasoning, and interpretation.

 Block 4